First-Ever Accessibility Chief: People with Disabilities Will Have a Say in MTA Decisions

 Hubanks’ “Visions of Indigo” (aka “Aliens”) represents her fascination with the supernatural, nature, fantasy, and magical creatures.
 “I have to be true to myself,” she said, by wondering “what’s out there… Don’t stop imagining.”

-Hubanks, a print designer and illustrator by day (and by night and weekends, a MFA Illustration student), reflects the majority of the group, most of whom have full-time or freelance jobs outside of the program but manage to strike a balance between academia and employment.
+Hubanks, a print designer and illustrator by day (and by night and weekends, an MFA Illustration student), reflects the majority of the group, most of whom have full-time or freelance jobs outside of the program but manage to strike a balance between academia and employment.
 The artists involved all come from different disciplines.

 “We have designers, we have teachers, we have people from the fashion world, we have people with illustration careers,” noted Brendan Leach, chairperson of FIT’s MFA in Illustration program.